stereobooster/react-ideal-image/README.md

 ## Usage

-Example for create-react-app based project
+Example for create-react-app (you need v2 for macros) based project

 ```js
 import React from 'react'